Countly/countly-server/README.md

 Countly is a privacy-focused and 360-degree analytics approach with several, unique values:

 * Real-time mobile analytics, web analytics and push notifications.
-* Your data, your rules - since you can install Countly on your own server, or let us do the private cloud installations for you.
+* Your data, your rules - since you can install Countly on your own server, or let us do a private cloud deployment for you.
 * Configurable and extensible via open source [plugins](http://count.ly/plugins).
 * Modern and easy to use web dashboard with a focus on user experience, helping to get complex insights easily.
 * Tracking more than 2500 web sites and 12000 mobile applications.